 - Kitsune udon (also known as fox udon) – this is a basic udon dish that is served alongside abura-age, which is a thin slice of deep-fried bean curd.
-So, why the little fox name?
-The name doesn’t suggest that these noodles are made from for, but, interestingly, abura-age is considered to be the favorite food for fox, hence the name.
+So, why the fox name?
+The name is odd but these noodles have nothing to do with foxes.
+Instead, abura-age is considered to be the favorite food for fox, hence the name.

 - Curry udon – these are udon noodles, which are mixed with Japanese curry.
-They are very tasty and are mostly served during the winter season.
+They are delicious and are mostly served during the winter season.

 - Kashimen broth – this is a dish that’s native to the Aichi prefecture.
-One thing makes these dish special—the thin and flat shape of the noodles.
+The one thing that makes this dish special is the thin and flat shape of the noodles.

-- Tempura udon – just like its name suggests, the meal comprises of udon noodles, which are topped with tempura, and then served with a broth.
+- Tempura udon – just like its name suggests, this meal is made with udon noodles, which are topped with tempura, and then served alongside a broth.

 - Yaki udon – the noodles are stir-fried in a sauce made out of soy sauce, and they are prepared just like yakisoba.